difference between monocot and dicot stems

 Monocot stems, as the name suggests, belong to plants that have one cotyledon in their seed.
 Common examples of monocot plants include grasses, lilies, and palms.
 The stems of these plants typically have vascular bundles scattered throughout the stem, with no discernible pattern.
 They are usually cylindrical and relatively thin, with leaves that grow directly from the stem.
 The outer layer of the stem, known as the epidermis, usually consists of a single layer of cells.

-See also difference between evaporation and condensation
+See also difference between cappuccino and macchiato

 What is a Dicot Stem?